Build Wise Systems: Combining Competence, Alignment, and Robustness

 Alignment across conflicting values: We want our political and technological systems to treat us like people, with inalienable human rights.
 But beyond that, we want our systems to care about our individual and very personal values and goals, not those of ‘generic abstract average people’—people who may have very different lives and perspectives.

 This is clearly hard—even to understand what we truly want—to elicit values.
 Sometimes there is no good solution, so navigating value tradeoffs and managing the influence of stakeholders is a key part of decision-making processes.
 The best processes tend to involve moving from shallow values to deeper underlying values—those which are most likely to be shared instead of conflicting.
-However, many decision-system systems, even common democratic approaches, primarily use some form of power as a proxy to resolve conflicts.
+Many decision-system systems primarily use some form of power as a proxy to resolve conflicts.
+More democratic systems aim allocate power in a more representative fashion, so that those impacted by a decision have power over it.

 Robustness to real-world complexity, including adversarial forces: Decision-systems can face challenges such as complexity creep, time constraints, resource constraints, emergent feedback loops, gaming, and adversaries who intentionally want to subvert or destroy the system.
 In addition, in the human world, factors such as power dynamics, relationship capital, emotions, autonomic reactions, and incentive structures will inevitably play a significant (and potentially valuable) role in decision-making.
 Even largely non-human decision-systems—like the recommendation engines which decide which Facebook posts you see—interact implicitly and intimately with the messy human world of emotion and power.